-If a source cannot be removed, the auditor must clearly state in the site audit report the reasons why and also the implications that this has for groundwater quality.
+If a source cannot be removed, the auditor must clearly state in the site audit report the reasons why and also the implications this has for groundwater quality.

-Light non-aqueous phase liquid (LNAPL) needs to be cleaned up to such an extent that further removal or treatment of LNAPL no longer reduces the level of risk.
+Light non-aqueous phase liquid (LNAPL) must be cleaned up to such an extent that remaining LNAPL does not present an unacceptable risk to health or the environment.
 In any case, LNAPL clean-up should continue if the LNAPL is still spreading.
 The need for LNAPL clean-up would also be indicated by a dissolved phase plume that continues to spread.